gmorinan/advent-of-code-2022-no-imports-python3/README.md

 # advent-of-code-2022-simple-python

-Trying to keep it as simple and understandable as possible.
+No imports, no refactoring - just the first answer I could come up with.
+Tried to keep it as simple and readable as possble.

 Each script assumes it is being run from the same folder as that day's input file.

-Who needs to import libraries?!